ydutertre/myvariolite/README.md

 ## Supported watches

-I have reduced the number of watches supported compared to GliderSK (removed descent mk1 and charlie d2).
-This is because I am using variable frequency tones for the vario, which are only supported for SDK 3.1.0 and above.
-I am testing this application on my Garmin Fenix 7X.
+I am using variable frequencytones for the vario, which are only supported for SDK 3.1.0 and above.
+This restricts the watches I can support.
+The My Vario Lite Application however has had memory optimized to support watches that provie 124kb of memory to applications (Fenix 5, Fenix 6, Forerunner 645, Forerunner 935, etc.)

 ## Not a programmer